nordic-institute/X-Road-development/NFR.md

 Components installation, update, and removal MUST be automated with both DEB and RPM systems.

-5.2.3 Package names MUST contain only the characters \[a-Z0-9\], “-”, “.”
-and “\_”.
-DEB package name MUST include the project name, version, build time, and architecture (for example xroad-proxy\_6.8.3-0-201510281010\_all.deb).
-RPM package name MUST include the project name, version, and build time (for example xroad-proxy\_6.8.3-1-201510281010.rpm).

-Note: Current X-Road implementation is not yet compatible with requirement 5.2.3.

 5.2.4 Component installation MUST NOT require different database users then these described in section 2.1.